AMENDMENTThis chapter was updated throughout December 2019.

 It will be the foster carer's responsibility to ensure that insurance cover is sufficiently increased to cover the building as extended/altered, and that such cover is maintained, according to the covenant in the Legal Charge.
 The County Council has the power to insure on default and debit the foster carer.

-The Business Services Assistant will monitor the cost and progress of all adaptation/extension activity reporting to the Head of Children in Care Provision (Safeguarding and Specialist Services) as budget holder and providing advice on starting new works, impact upon budget and end dates of existing commitments.
+The Business Services Assistant will monitor the cost and progress of all adaptation/extension activity reporting to the Head of Children in Care Provision (Specialist Services) as budget holder and providing advice on starting new works, impact upon budget and end dates of existing commitments.

 Only valid for 48hrs